Remarks on Uniformly Symmetrically Continuous Functions: Basic Properties and Examples of Uniformly Symmetrically Continuous Functions

-where we use (\ref{unifcontimplyunifsymeq1}) for the first and the third term and we use (\ref{unifcontimplyunifsymeq2}) for the second term.
-This shows that $f$ is uniformly symmetrically continuous on $A$. \end{proof} The next example shows that pointwise limit of a sequence of uniformly symmetrically continuous functions may not be uniformly symmetrically continuous.
+The next example shows that pointwise limit of a sequence of uniformly symmetrically continuous functions may not be uniformly symmetrically continuous.
 In fact, it may not even be symmetrically continuous. \begin{example} For each $n\in\mathbb N$, let $f_n:[0,2]\rightarrow \mathbb R$ be given by